Janislav/pallet-domainname/README.md

 ### Traits

-This pallet does not depend on any externally defined traits.
+This pallet depends on the following traits:

+- Currency

 ### Pallets